ministryofjustice/hmpps-person-record/README.md

 ### A service for managing identity data about the people we look after in HMPPS

+## Prerequisites
+- JDK 21 needs to be installed
+- Gradle v8.4 is required for the build

 ## Running Service Locally

 Ensure all docker containers are up and running:

 `$ docker compose up -d`